British Gymnastics Privacy Notice – Membership

 - Recognising the contribution of British Gymnastics members

-- Presenting and taking photograph and videos at our large public events
+- Presentation and photography and videoing at our large public events

 For British Gymnastics events will provide information about photography and filming arrangements for specific events at the time of entry and will display clear signage and make announcements at the event.
 Any footage of children and individuals who are vulnerable will be published in accordance with our relevant safeguarding policy.
 In all other circumstances, we will ask your consent prior to taking photos or video.